LibreQoE/LibreQoS/README.md

-LibreQoS directs each customer's traffic into a [hierarchy token bucket](https://linux.die.net/man/8/tc-htb), where traffic can be shaped both by Access Point capacity and by the subscriber's allocated plan bandwidth.
+LibreQoS directs each customer's traffic into a [hierarchy token bucket](https://linux.die.net/man/8/tc-htb), where traffic can be shaped by the subscriber's allocated plan bandwidth, as well as by any upstream constraints within the ISP network (Access Point capacity, backhaul capacity, etc).

 ## Who should use LibreQoS?